Postgraduate Latin Summer School

 On Wednesday afternoons there will be a special seminar led by a member of academic staff in the Classics Department at Reading.
 These seminars take place in the Ure Museum in the Classics Department.

-The price of the course is £500; we have kept costs down for three years running because we are committed to making this Summer School accessible to those who need it.
+The price of the course is £500; we have kept costs down for four years running because we are committed to making this Summer School accessible to those who need it.
 The cost includes the five-week course, but excludes accommodation, travel, meals, and course books.
 If you would like to be considered for a part-bursary, please indicate so in your application to the Summer School.

 Self-catering accommodation a few minutes' walk from the campus will be available.
 Accommodation fees per week will range from £110 to £160.
 Further information on room-type choices available and rates will follow after your application has been accepted and your deposit received.